02 July 2014

 The Automated Manufacturing Technology team from South Central College (SCC) brought home the Silver Medal from the national SkillsUSA competition, held June 23 – 27 in Kansas City.
 SkillsUSA is a nationwide career and technical student organization that serves more than 300,000 students and their instructors in technical, skilled and service occupation instructional programs.

-SCC team members Adam Jutz, Tyler Schmidt and Devin Wetzel, earned their way to the national SkillsUSA competition after finishing in 1st Place in the Minnesota state competition.
+SCC team members Adam Jutz, Tyler Schmit and Devin Wetzel, earned their way to the national SkillsUSA competition after finishing in 1st Place in the Minnesota state competition.
 At the national competition, they competed against 12 other post-secondary teams from throughout the nation.

-Jutz, Schmidt and Wetzel are all students in SCC’s Computer Integrated Machining (CIM) program.
+Jutz, Schmit and Wetzel are all students in SCC’s Computer Integrated Machining (CIM) program.
 CIM is a high tech field that utilizes analytics and automation in the advanced manufacturing process, to take a production idea from design to development to finished product.
 South Central College offers CIM on both its North Mankato and Faribault campuses.

 Devin, Tyler and Adam being judged during competition